Leveraging Latent Features for Local Explanations: Hyperparameter selection for PN and PP

 \section{Hyperparameter selection for PN and PP}

 Finding PNs is done by solving (\ref{eqn_per_neg}) which has hyperparameters $\kappa, \gamma, \beta,\eta, \mu, c$.
 The confidence parameter $\kappa$ is the user's choice.
-We experimented with $\kappa\in\{0.5, 5.0\}$ and report results with $\kappa=5.0$.
+We experimented with $\kappa\in\{0.02, 0.05, 0.10\}$ and report results with $\kappa=0.02, 0.05, 0.05$ for celebA, ISIC Lesions and Fashion-MNIST, respectively, corresponding to a PN being predicted with 0.02, 0.05, and 0.05 more confidence than the prediction on the original class.
 We experimented with $\gamma\in\{1, 100\}$ and report results with $\gamma=100$ which better enforces the constraint of only adding attributes to a PN.
-The three hyperparameters $\beta=100, \eta=1.0, \nu=1.0$ were fixed.
-Sufficient sparsity in attributes was obtained with this value of $\beta$ but further experiments increasing $\beta$ could be done to allow for more attributes if desired.
-The results with selected $\eta$ and $\nu$ were deemed realistic there so there was no need to further tune them.
-Note that CelebA PN experiments required experimenting with $\beta=0$ to remove the attribute sparsity regularization.
+Attribute sparsity parameter $\beta$ was varied in $\{.001, .01, .1, 1, 10, 100$ to find sufficient sparsity in attributes and best values for celebA, ISIC Lesions and Fashion-MNIST were found to be 100, 1, and .01, respectively.
+Sufficient sparsity in attributes was obtained with these values of $\beta$ but increasing $\beta$ could be done to allow for more attributes if desired.
+The two hyperparameters $\eta=1.0$ and $\nu=1.0$ were fixed; results with these values were deemed realistic so there was no need to further tune them.
 The last hyperparameter $c$ was selected via the following search: Start with $c=1.0$ and multiply $c$ by $10$ if no PN found after 1000 iterations of subgradient descent, and divided by 2 if PN found.
-Then run the next 1000 iterations and update $c$ again.
+Then run the next 1000 iterations and update $c$.
 This search on $c$ was repeated 9 times, meaning a total of $1000\times 9 =9000$ iterations of subgradient descent were run with all other hyperparameters fixed.

 Finding PPs is done by solving (\ref{eqn_per_pos}) which has hyperparameters $\kappa, \gamma, \beta, c$.
-Again, we experimented with $\kappa\in\{0.5, 5.0\}$ and report results with $\kappa=5.0$.
+Again, we experimented with $\kappa\in\{0.02, 0.05, 0.10\}$ and report results with $\kappa=0.02, 0.05, 0.05$ for celebA, ISIC Lesions and Fashion-MNIST, respectively, corrresponding to confidence in a PP being no less than 0.02, 0.05, and 0.05 within the confidence of the original prediction.
 We experimented with $\gamma\in\{1, 100\}$ and report results with $\gamma=100$ for the same reason as for PNs.
-The hyperparameter $\beta=0.1$ because $\beta=100$ as above was too strong and did not find PPs with such high sparsity (usually allowing no selection).
-The same search on $c$ as described for PNs above was done for PPs, except this means a total of $9\times 100$ iterations of ISTA were run with all other hyperparameters fixed to learn a single PP.
+Mask sparsity parameter $\beta$ was varied in $\{.001, .01, .1, 1, 10, 100$ to find sufficient sparsity in attributes and best values for celebA, ISIC Lesions and Fashion-MNIST were found to be 0.01, 0.01, and .001, respectively.
+Higher values of $\beta$ were too strong and did not find PPs with such high sparsity (usually allowing no selection).
+The same search on $c$ as described for PNs above was done for PPs.